Why Most Lead Scoring Models Are Wrong

 Per Salesforce's State of Marketing report, high-performing B2B teams report:

-If your MQL→SQL rate is below 15%, scoring is the most likely culprit — followed by lead routing and SLA adherence.
+If your MQL-to-SQL rate is below 15%, scoring is the most likely culprit, followed by lead routing and SLA adherence.
 A MOPs audit separates the causes.

 Frequently Asked Questions